-And they kept describing the huge white shark as this big bad monster -which can be, of course!-.
+The authors describe a huge white shark and paint it as a big bad monster -which can be, of course-.

 But when they started using epithets such as “apex predator” and “man eater” it got a bit silly, also considering that shark don’t even eat people and are much more frequently victims than aggressors.

-It Will Help You Lead More Fulfilling Life
+It Will Help You Lead A More Fulfilling Life

 Emotional Intelligence 2.0 can help increase the awareness around social skills and emotional competence.